ammesonb/ubiquiti-config-generator/README.md

 8. Optionally, follow [this guide](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/enabling-required-status-checks) to require status checks.
     1. This _may_ require Pro version of GitHub (or a public config repo), either of which may be undesirable
     2. This is not required, but obviously would offer stronger protections against accidentally merging a broken configuration
+9. Create a private configuration repo, if you have do not have one for your configuration already
+10. Install the GitHub app to that repository

+#### Configuring the app
+Get ready for a whole lot of BS, this is convoluted and DUMB AF Security, or something I guess

+1. Pull up the app settings page, and generate a new client secret.
+This must be entered in the deploy.yaml file
+2. Also create a private key on the same page, and enter the path to it in deploy.yaml